Canadian Law Programs (LLB or JD)

 Bachelor of Laws (LLB)

 There are several options for sending funds to Australia from Canada which you can view at our Payments page.
-We recommend NexPay for the best exchange rate, fastest arrival and most secure payment method (by credit card or local transfer to an RBC bank account).
+We recommend GlobalPay for the best exchange rate, fastest arrival and most secure payment method (by credit card or local transfer to a Canadian bank account).

 Scholarships and Financing Options

-Canadian students can use Canada Student Loans and provincial loans (eg. OSAP, BC Student Aid, Alberta Student Aid) to cover some costs (approx. $15,000 per year), but the majority of the required funds will need to come from private sources or a bank loan.
+Canadian students can use Canada Student Loans and provincial loans (eg. OSAP, BC Student Aid, Alberta Student Aid) to cover some costs ($15,000-$25,000 per year depending on the province), but the majority of the required funds will need to come from private sources or a bank loan.

 Admission to the LLB and JD programs are grade based and not quota based.
 Therefore, for those who meet the minimum entry requirements, the acceptance rate is high.
-In 2017, almost every student who applied with the help of our North American office was accepted to Bond Law (some via a pathway program).
+For the past 10 years, almost every student who applied with the help of our North American office was accepted to Bond Law (some via a pathway program).
 It's therefore advisable to use the free admissions services provided by our North American based staff.

 Law Program Information Seminars in Canada